base-org/web/apps/base-docs/docs/tools/node-providers.md

 ## 1RPC

-[1RPC](https://1rpc.io/) is the first and only on-chain attested privacy preserving RPC that eradicate metadata exposure and leakage when interacting with blockchains.
+[1RPC](https://1rpc.io/) is the first and only on-chain attested privacy preserving RPC that eradicates metadata exposure and leakage when interacting with blockchains.
 1RPC offers free and [paid plans](https://www.1rpc.io/#pricing) with additional features and increased request limits.

 #### Supported Networks